 Unveiled in 2016, La Cite du Vin is promoted as a "facility where wine comes to life through an immersive, sensorial approach”.

-A work by Georgian painter Niko Pirosmanashvili illustrating a feast with wine in the early 20th century Tbilisi will be part of the exhibition.
+A work by Georgian painter Niko Pirosmani illustrating a feast with wine in the early 20th century Tbilisi will be part of the exhibition.
 Photo: Georgian National Museum.

 Hosts and curators of the Bordeaux venue work to promote "the cultural, universal and living heritage that is wine” while focusing on "emotions, sensations and imagination” within their exhibition space.